Sidebar

-REGISTRATION FOR THE SUMMER COURSE IS OPEN
+REGISTRATION FOR THE WINTER COURSE 2026 IS OPEN

 The Authors of the interdisciplinary monograph "Diasporas of Lithuanian Descent in the East and Their Identity: The Cases of Trans-Volga Russia and Kazakhstan" are Loreta Vilkienė, Vytis Čiubrinskas, Jolanta Kuznecovienė, Irena Šutinienė.